 America is in an educational free-fall and right now, it appears that no one is rescuing the group falling fastest; the students.
 No where is this more clearly seen than with the University of Phoenix and their declining enrollment.
 The choices for students are limited and none of them are very palatable.
-For lower income families, student loans are available, but student debt is crippling University of Phoenixand worse, the job prospects at the end of the road are meager at best.
+For lower income families, student loans are available, but student debt is crippling and worse, the job prospects at the end of the road are meager at best.
 It appears that Higher Education is in a bit of a mess.

 Middle class students – and their families are being crushed.
 It is one thing for the government to talk about loan forgiveness for those who have borrowed from government programs, but middle class families struggling to keep their children in college, cannot find relief anywhere.